-These vacuum sealers really do suck, some better than others.
-When it comes to quality, you get what you pay for.
+These vacuum sealers really do *suck*, some better than others, but when it comes to quality, you get what you pay for.

-You’ve heard the tag lines “tired of freezer burned meat or rotten cheese and wilted vegetables?
-Then you need XYZ vacuum food sealer!!!”.
-The question is do they really work and do they save food?
+You’ve heard the tag lines, “tired of freezer burned meat or rotten cheese and wilted vegetables?
+Then you need XYZ vacuum food sealer!!!”
+The question is do vacuum sealers really work, and do they save food?

 Vacuum Sealer Overview